Hello and welcome to Faked Up, a newsletter about falsehoods and their harmful consequences.

 I’m Alexios Mantzarlis and I’ve been sending newsletters since 2015.

-I am currently the Director of the Security, Trust & Safety Initiative Cornell Tech but Faked Up is a personal project.
+I am currently the Director of the Security, Trust & Safety Initiative at Cornell Tech but Faked Up is a personal project.
 It is informed by a decade+ of working to improve online information quality — as a fact-checker, researcher and tech worker.

 Subscribe to Faked Up if you care about making our public forums resilient to fakery.